Anonychn/Plantlet/README.md

 2. `2_Plantlet_Encryption.sage`: Script to measure the average time for 1 Plantlet encryption.

-3. `3_Plantlet_UNSAT_time.sage`: Script to measure the average UNSAT time for solving a system of nonlinear equations.
+3. `3_Plantlet_UNSAT_time.sage`: Script to measure the average UNSAT time while solving a system of nonlinear equations.

-3. `4_Plantlet_SAT_time.sage`: Script to measure the average SAT time for solving a system of nonlinear equations.
+3. `4_Plantlet_SAT_time.sage`: Script to measure the average SAT time while solving a system of nonlinear equations.